m4sterle/korok4est/content/notes/game-of-clue.md

   - evergreen
 ---

 Further explorations on this topic will be made soon.
-For now… be content with [[pillars case 11-2|an example of such philosophy]].
+For now… be content with [[notes/pillars case 11-2|an example of such philosophy]].